 ipcnamespace: Managing access to IPC resources (IPC: InterProcess Communication).

-mntnamespace: Managing mount-points (MNT: Mount).
+mntnamespace: Managing filesystem mount points (MNT: Mount).

 utsnamespace: Isolating kernel and version identifiers.
 (UTS: Unix Timesharing System).

-host.
 Control groups allow Docker Engine to share available hardware resources to

-limiting the memory available to a specific container.
+you can limit the memory available to a specific container.

 Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
-Docker Engine uses union file systems to provide the building blocks for containers.
-Docker Engine can make use of several union file system variants including: AUFS, btrfs, vfs, and DeviceMapper.
+Docker Engine uses UnionFS to provide the building blocks for containers.
+Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, vfs, and DeviceMapper.

-default container format is
+called a container format.
+The default container format is

-the future, Docker may support other container formats, for example, by integrating with
+the future, Docker may support other container formats by integrating with

-or Solaris Zones.
+technologies such as BSD Jails or Solaris Zones.